ianshimabukuro/shopify-google-sheets-exporter/README.md

 token.json: This is a credential file used to connected to the Google API.
 It is created automatically, so no need to do anything with it.

-chromedriver: This is the driver used by selenium to automate Google Chrome browser.
-Always download the most recent version and the one compatible with your computer and browser.
-Has to be kept inside the project folder

 ### Info
 Use the account associated with the Google Cloud account that the credentials.json was downloaded from when authenticating api
 Always set download and project paths adequately, with "/" not "\"

-### Steps
+### Steps in each individual run file
 1. Initialize Shopify API Session
 2. Obtain data from the session and store into a list
 3. Authentication of Google API Credentials
 4. Write to specific google sheet

+### ids, secrets, codes
+You can get the access code in the passwords_ids file through the oauth_routine.
+The rest has to be managed in their own respective api platforms.